 The slightly more expensive things that can be worth doing are updating kitchens and bathrooms.
 Buyers don’t like to see mould in bathrooms for example – it’s an indicator of underlying issues, so even if you can’t afford to update your bathroom suite, get the bleach out and start scrubbing.
 Clean the grout around tiles and replace blinds and some of the basic bathroom items like soap dishes, shelves and toilet roll holders.
 You will be amazed what a difference this makes.
 Likewise in the kitchen, whilst a whole new kitchen will probably cost thousands, there are less dramatic changes you can make which will still make your house and much more inviting prospect for potential buyers.
 Changing worktops, taps and the basic items you display on the worktops will make a huge difference.
 The Royal Institute of Chartered Surveyors say a well kept kitchen can add as much as 4% to the value of your home.

 Finally buyers will view your garden, so give the lawn a mow and yank out those weeds.
 A tidy garden is indicative of how you’ve kept your house.
 You don’t need to spend fortunes buying new plants.
 A couple of well-chosen structural plants in pots will make a big difference.

-If you decide to upgrade the larger items in your home and you are looking for a loan TFS Loans are specialist Guarantor Loan lenders.
+If you do decide to upgrade the larger items in your home and you are looking for a loan, TFS Loans are specialist Guarantor Loan lenders.